raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
-Click on your stress ball to see it shrink and get whirled and then play the sound.
+Click on your stress ball to see it shrink and whirled and then play the sound.

 ![screenshot](images/balls-effect.png){:width="150px"}